-- No air-conditioning.
+- There is no air-conditioning.
 If you're unaccustomed to Singapore's humidity, this can be a problem, especially during high noon.

 - Food stalls representing cuisines from Singapore's major ethnic groups.
 You can take your pick from stalls selling Indian, Malay, Chinese, and "Western" food.
 The bigger and better hawker centers, of course, offer more cuisines, including Thai, Indonesian, and Filipino foods.

-- No reserved tables.
+- There are no reserved tables.
 It's every person for him/herself; expect difficulty finding seating if you're coming in during the lunch or dinner rush.